surifirstpin/biplus_documentation/docs/CalculatedColumn.md

 ## Calculate on Raw functionality

-By enabling the field **calculate on raw** the calculation is applied on all the rows irrespective of grouping and pivot settings, if disabled calculation applied on abstract values only.
+By enabling the field **Calculate On Raw** the calculation is applied on all the rows irrespective of grouping and pivot settings, if disabled calculation applied on abstract values only.

-By enabling the field **Calculate On Raw,** the calculation are applied directly on the retrieved value of the fields, initially before pivot or grouping are applied.

 >**For Instance:**  consider the below image, which represents calculated data with and without applying enabling calculate on raw.

 ```